Brownian bridge with random length and pinning point for modelling of financial information

-where, Our approach aims to give a description of the information on $\tau$.
+where Our approach aims to give a description of the information on the time action $\tau$.
 Since the information will be carried by $\xi=(\xi_t, t\geq 0)$, we call $\xi$ the Brownian bridge information process.
 The filtration $\mathbb{F}^{\xi}$ generated by the information process provides partial information on $\tau$.
-The intuitive idea is that the case when the Brownian bridge information process is away from the boundaries $z_1$ and $z_2$ models the case when the holder of the gas storage contract choose to do nothing.
-Otherwise, the case when the Brownian absorbs $z_1$ (resp. absorbs $z_2$) models the decision of injecting gas (resp. withdrawing gas).
-In this sense $\xi$ leaks information concerning the time $\tau$ at which the holder of a storage contract can choose to inject gas, do nothing, or withdraw gas.
-In order to compile some facts on $\tau$ it is very important to study the properties of the process $\xi$, Markov property, the right continuity of its natural filtration and its semi-martingale decomposition.
+The intuitive idea is that away from the boundaries $z_1<z_2$ the Brownian bridge information process models the holder's motivation for remaining inactive.
+Alternatively, the case when the Brownian absorbs at $z_1$ (resp. absorbs at $z_2$) models the decision of injecting gas (resp. withdrawing gas).
+Since the holder of the contract can withdraw and inject gas multiple times, we reset the process at each time the holder makes an action.
+In this sense $\xi$ leaks information concerning the time $\tau$ at which the holder of a storage contract chooses to inject gas, do nothing, or withdraw gas.
+In order to compile some facts on $\tau$ it is important to study the properties of the process $\xi$.
+Specifically, the Markov property, the right continuity of its natural filtration and its semi-martingale decomposition.
 We emphasize that the issue of storage valuation is not limited to gas markets, it also plays a significant, balancing role in, for example, oil markets, soft commodity markets and even electricity.
 The principle of our approach is applicable to those markets as well.
 We recall that we are working under the assumption that, the random time $\tau$, the pinning point $Z$ and the Brownian motion are independent.
 Since in this case the pinning point $Z$ follows a discrete distribution, the following result is a consequence of Theorem \ref{thmMarkovdiscrete} and Corollary \ref{corlawoftauZzeta_ugivenzeta_t}. \begin{theorem} The Brownian bridge information process is an $\mathbb{F}^{\xi}$-Markov process, with transition densities given by:

 for all $0<t<u$.
-Where,
+Where